 After the Olympian gods won the battle, Jupiter rose to power.
 Together with all brothers and sisters, the gods created a new home on Mount Olympus.
 After the gods created a safe home, Jupiter divided the universe among his brothers.

-The lottery granted Pluto the underworld.
-So, the story of how Pluto became the ruler of the underworld is by chance; it didn’t necessarily fit its character.
-It’s up to you to decide whether Pluto won the lottery or not.
+Pluto got the underworld.
+So, the story of how Pluto became the ruler of the underworld is by chance; it didn’t necessarily fit his character.

 Pluto as Ruler of the Underworld